-Intramural awards will be sent to you from the Lincoln Office, along with your school results.
+Intramural awards will be sent to you from the AMC Office, along with your school results.
 Your registration fee entitles you to pins, medals, certificates, and a copy of the National Summary of Results and Awards.
 An order form for additional intramural awards will be included with your results.

-Winner Pin - given to the top scoring student in your school for both the AMC 10 and AMC 12.
+Winner Pin - given to the top scoring student in your

+- school for both the AMC 10 and AMC 12.
 Medals will be given for consecutive wins in both contests mentioned above.
-Details of how medals are awarded will be included with your school's results.

-Certificate of Distinction - awarded to all students who qualify for the AIME.

-Honor Roll of Distinction Pin - given to the top 1% of the AMC 12 and to the top 1% of AMC 10 participants.

-AMC 12 Certificate of Achievement - given to students in grade 10 and below who score 90 or above on the AMC 12 Contests.

-AMC 10 Certificate of Achievement - given to students in grade 8 and below who score 90 or above on the AMC 10 Contests.

-School Certificate of Honor - awarded to schools with a team score (AMC 12) of 400 or greater.
+Details of how medals are awarded will be included with your school's results. - Certificate of Distinction awarded to all students who qualify for the AIME. - Honor Roll of Distinction Pin given to the top 1% of the AMC 12 and to the top 1% of AMC 10 participants. - AMC 12 Certificate of Achievement given to students in grade 10 and below who score 90 or above on the AMC 12 Contests. - AMC 10 Certificate of Achievement given to students in grade 8 and below who score 90 or above on the AMC 10 Contests. - School Certificate of Honor awarded to schools with a team score (AMC 12) of 400 or greater.

-School Certificate of Merit - awarded to schools with a team score (AMC 12) of between 300 and 399.
+School Certificate of Merit - awarded to schools with a team score (AMC 12) between 300 and 399, inclusive.